 In 2013 he performed "Rhapsody in Blue" by G. Gershwin at the opening ceremony of the new concert house "Musikkens Hus" in Aalborg in Denmark.
 In 2016 he performed an arrangement of Mussorgsky's "Pictures at an Exhibition" for piano and orchestra with Ingesund String Orchestra.

 Filip is also an active chamber musician playing with all different ensembles.
-Future engagements include a concert tour in China with violinist Kehan Zhang and performances with his duo partner Lovisa Huledal in Sweden.
-He is the Artistic Director of Södertälje Chamber Music Festival in Sweden which had its first edition in 2019 and took place this summer with its 2nd edition.
+Future engagements include a concert tour in China with violinist Kehan Zhang and performances with his duo partner mezzo-soprano Lovisa Huledal in Sweden.
+He is the Artistic Director of Södertälje Chamber Music Festival in Sweden which had its first edition in 2019 and has just had its 3rd edition in August 2022.

 During his career, he has attended several masterclasses with well-known pianist and professors as John O’Conor, Boris Berman, Yoheved Kaplinsky, Sergejs Osokins, Ferenc Rados, Claudio Martinez Mehner, Mikhail Voskresensky, Olli Mustonen, Marianna Shirinyan, Alexander Ghindin, Alesandro Deljavan, Vitaly Berzon, Valentina Lisitsa, Graham Scott, Alexey Lebedev, Ilya Maximov, Niklas Pokki, Peter Jabloski and Peter Friis Johansson.

 In 2013 he started at The Royal Danish Academy of Music in Copenhagen in prof. Niklas Sivelövs class.
 Later on in 2015 he received many scholarships to study abroad and for 3 years he was a student of prof. Julia Mustonen-Dahlkvist at Ingesund Musikhögskolan in Sweden and simultaneously he was pursuing his master-degree at Royal College of Music in Stockholm.
-Filip has finished his Post Graduate Diploma (PGDip) at Royal Northern College of Music in Manchester with prof. Graham Scott, and is currently studying with prof. Julia Mustonen-Dahlkvist as an Artist in Residence of the Ingesund Piano Center.
+Filip has finished his Post Graduate Diploma (PGDip) at Royal Northern College of Music in Manchester with prof. Graham Scot.
+Furthermore he continued studying with prof. Julia Mustonen-Dahlkvist as an Artist in Residence of the Ingesund Piano Center until 2022.

-Furthermore Filip is one of 9 pianist selected for the “Gabriela Montero Piano Lab” 2022 and will be mentored by the world famous pianist Gabriela Montero.
+Currently Filip is one of 9 pianist in the “Gabriela Montero Piano Lab” Academy and is mentored by the world famous pianist, composer and improviser Gabriela Montero.